googlefonts/googlefonts.github.io/gf-guide/tools.md

 ## Recap of your .bash_profile

 The `bash profile` (or `z profile` according to your shell script), is loaded before your Command Line Interface (CLI) loads your shell environment and contains all the startup configuration and preferences for your CLI.
-In Mac OSX, the file is hidden (starts with a `.`) in your home directory.
+In macOS, the file is hidden (starts with a `.`) in your home directory.
 You can display the hidden files (`shift`+`fn`+`cmd`+`.`) and open the file in a code editor.
 Otherwise, check on the Internet how to find and edit it.

 Once you have set up `git` and all the other tools, your bash profile (or z profile according to your shell script) should look like this: